 While nerve-sparing techniques at Liv Hospital minimize the risk, many men experience temporary ED after prostatectomy.
 Early “Penile Rehabilitation” is used to restore function.

-BlogErectile DysfunctionOct 31, 2025Erectile dysfunction is a big health issue for millions of men worldwide.
-By 2025, about 322 million men wi...
+BlogErectile DysfunctionOct 31, 2025Erectile dysfunction (ED) is a common issue affecting millions of men worldwide.
+It is closely linked to th...

 Get instant answers from our medical team.
 No forms, no waiting — just tap below to start chatting now.